alexperlmutter/alexperlmutter.github.io/content/home/apps.md

 # Order that this section appears on the page.
 weight: 80

-title: Apps showing corrections for potential (in)dependent nondifferential misclassification of nicotine vaping
+title: Apps
-subtitle: 'Dissertation Aim 1'
+subtitle: 'Corrections for potential (in)dependent nondifferential misclassification of nicotine vaping'

 content:
   # Page type to display.
 E.g. post, talk, publication...